 MIDDLE RIGHT: DAVID MORIYA: BOTTOM LEFT; ACLU NATIONWIDE.
-SOURCED FROM USER-GENERATED CONTENT
+SOURCED FROM USER-GENERATED CONTENT posts that inspire people

 For more on selecting and using photos, see p.
+134.

-128. HAVE YOUR RIGHTS BEEN VIOLATED WHILE TRAVELING? - Has a customs officer or border agent questioned you about your religion or your political beliefs? - Has a customs officer or border agent searched or conflecated your laptop or mobile phone, or asked you to provide your laptop password or unlock your mobile phone? - Has an airline employee questioned you about your religion or political beliefs? - Have you been denied boarding on a flight returning to the United States? - Have you been questioned by U.S. law enforcement officers abroad about your religion or political beliefs?
+HAVE YOUR RIGHTS BEEN VIOLATED WHILE TRAVELING?

+- Has a customs officer or border agent questioned you about your religion or your political beliefs? - Has a custome officer or border agent searched or conflicated your laptop or mobile phone, or asked you to provide your laptop password or unlock your mobile phone? - Has an airline employee questioned you about your religion or political beliefs? - Have you been denied boarding on a flight returning to the United States? - Have you been questioned by U.S. law enforcement officers abroad about your religion or political beliefs?

 IF SO, CONTACT YOUR ACLU AFFILIATE AT ACLU.ORG/AFFILIATES

 Keep text brief.
 But if you must include a lot, break it into columns.
 And use GT America Regular; it's the most legible at small sizes.
 (It's not clear here because this example is shown at a reduced size to demonstrate layout.)
 See p.
-102 for more on type.
+108 for more on type.

+ACLU National

 "Handing control of prisons over to for-profit companies is a recipe for abuse and neglect.
 The memo from Attorney General Sessions ignores this fact.

 "Additionally, this memo is a further sign that under President Trump and Attorney General Sessions, the United States may be headed for a new federal prison boom, fueled in part by criminal prosecutions of immigrants for entering the country."

-ACLU Posts with this much text can't be boosted on Facebook.
-Use their tool to test your image before posting: facebook.com/ ads/tools/text overlay BREAKING Court grants request to keep Kentucky's last abortion clinic open, for now.
-ACLU 720/0 of Arizonans favor updating our nondiscrimination laws to protect gay and transgender people.
+Posts with this much text can't be boosted on Facebook.
+Use their tool to test your image before posting: facebook.com/ ads/tools/text overlay

+BREAKING

+Court grants request to keep Kentucky's last abortion clinic open, for now.

 Kentucky is trying to ban abortion by threatening to close the last abortion clinic in the state.

 SO WE SUED.

-ACLU To learn how to make and use these text boxes, see p.
-112.
+To learn how to make and use these text boxes, see p.
+118.